Butlerj9/markdown2pdf/README_TESTING.md

 ### Using the Command Line

-You can also run tests from the command line using the `run_tests.py` script:
+You can also run tests from the command line using various scripts:

+#### General Tests

 ```bash
 # Run all tests